Health Benefits of Tropical fruits; Tamarind and Papaya

 The Tamarind fruits are irregularly shaped curved pods that grow abundantly along the branches.

-The pods consist of an outer shell that encases a rich brown pulp that covers between 2 to 10 hard dark mahogany seeds.
+The pods consist of an outer shell that encases a creamy brown pulp that covers between 2 to 10 hard dark mahogany seeds.
 When dried, the Tamarind shell becomes brittle, and the seeds and pulp can be easily removed.
 However, when buying this fruit, the shells should be intact.

 - The Tamarind leaves, used in herbal tea for reducing malaria fever